niclaslindberg/webx-routes/README.md

 ```

 #Working with Controllers
 Routes support a more traditional controller structure as well.
-Controllers a simple classes with their methods invoked with IOC support.
+Controllers are simple classes with their methods and constructors invoked with IOC support.

 Routes supports `$action` to be defined as a `string` in the format `ControllerClass#method`